Leszno: World War II

 The occupiers established and operated a forced labour subcamp of the Stalag XXI-D prisoner-of-war camp in the city.

 Despite such circumstances, local Poles organized an underground resistance movement, which included the Ogniwo and Świt organizations, the secret youth organization Tajna Siódemka and structures of the Polish Underground State.
 Polish underground press was printed in Leszno.
-The German occupation ended in 1945, and the town returned to Poland.
+The local branch of the Home Army was crushed by the occupiers in July 1944.
+The German occupation ended in 1945, and the city returned to Poland, although with a Soviet-installed communist regime, which stayed in power until the Fall of Communism in the 1980s.

 Post-war history

+In the following years, the Polish anti-communist resistance was active in Leszno, including the Wielkopolska Samodzielna Grupa Ochotnicza Warta (Greater Poland Independent Volunteer Group "Warta") and the "Zawisza" Home Army.
 The pre-war monument of the Greater Poland insurgents was restored in 1957.
-The town underwent a period of fast development especially between 1975 and 1998 when it was a seat of a voivodeship administrative area.
+The city underwent a period of fast development especially between 1975 and 1998 when it was a seat of a voivodeship administrative area.
 In 1991, a monument to the Constitution of 3 May 1791 and the heroes of the fights for Poland's independence was unveiled, and in 1995, a memorial to the victims of the Katyn massacre was unveiled.
 From 1975 to 1998, it was the capital of the Leszno Voivodeship.
 In 2000, the city was awarded "The Golden Star of Town Twinning" prize by the European Commission.